Chicago (NB) Citation Style Guide

 • For Chicago (Notes and Bibliography), label the reference page “Bibliography”.

-• Do not forget to add two extra lines between your heading “Bibliography” and the following bibliographical entry.
+• Do not forget to add two extra blank lines between your heading “Bibliography” and the following bibliographical entry.

 • Bibliographical entries are arranged alphabetically.